ctrf-io/jest-ctrf-json-reporter/README.md

 npm install --save-dev jest-ctrf-json-reporter
 ```

-Add the reporter to your Jest.config.ts file:
+Add the reporter to your jest.config.js file:

 ```javascript
  reporters: [